-Two features are representationally equivalent if theory $T(\cdot)$ always behaves as-if it derives the same implications at their values.
-This has a simple interpretation of terms of a theory's allowable functions - all allowable functions assign the same modeled outcome value to the two features.
-We next strengthen Assumption 4 ("non-trivial implications"), and then we establish any theory $T(\cdot)$ has a non-trivial, lower-dimensional representation of the features.
+Two features are representationally equivalent if theory $T(\cdot)$ always behaves as if it derives the same implications at their values.
+This has a simple interpretation in terms of a theory's allowable functions - all allowable functions assign the same modeled outcome value to the two features.